TanStack/table/README.md

   getFooterProps: (state, rowInfo, column, instance) => ({}), // A function that returns props to decorate the `td` element of the column's footer

   // Filtering
-  filterMethod: (filter, row, column) => {return true}, // A function returning a boolean that specifies the filtering logic for the column
+  filterMethod: (filter, row || rows, column) => {return true}, // A function returning a boolean that specifies the filtering logic for the column
-    // filter == an object specifying which filter is being applied.
+    // 'filter' == an object specifying which filter is being applied.
 Format: {id: [the filter column's id], value: [the value the user typed in the filter field], pivotId: [if filtering on a pivot column, the pivotId will be set to the pivot column's id and the `id` field will be set to the top level pivoting column]}
-    // row == the row of data supplied to the table
+    // 'row' || 'rows' == the row (or rows, if filterAll is set to true) of data supplied to the table
-    // column == the column that the filter is on
+    // 'column' == the column that the filter is on
+  filterAll: false
 }]
 ```